apreynolds1989/apreynolds1989.github.io/index.md

 ## Welcome to My Pages!

-Hi :wave: I'm Andrew!
+Hi, I'm Andrew!
 Follow my journey as I learn to code with the help of [Get Coding](https://www.get-coding.ca/)

 ## My Projects